yeuchi/NDKExercise/README.md

 # NDKExercise
 Native development kit in C++ exercise is based on Frank Ableson's example.
 Expensive computations such as image processing is much more efficient in C/C++ than Java.
-This exercise demonstrates those common algorithms in spatial convolution and hough transforms.
+This exercise demonstrates those common computations: spatial convolution and hough transforms.

 ### Convolution filters
 - 7x7 blur RECT filter